I work at a prison and your blog has been such a resource for our unique niche of medicine. There’s nothing like practicing “behind the walls!” . . .

 Recently I’ve been incorporating more conversations about functionality and short-term/long-term goals and visits are mostly positive.
 However, there are the difficult patients . . . wanting to bargain “well if you’re not going to do anything, can I have an extra mat?”
 Or “Can I have a bottom floor restriction?”
 “Transfer me then!”
 “Give me insoles.” …and other requests like this.
 How do you recommend I come to an agreement with these patients that are difficult to have conversations with? . . .
 If by the end of the appointment we do not come to some sort of agreement, they end up right back in sick call with the same complaint.
 Then the cycle repeats.
 KR

-As always, what I have written here is my opinion based on my training, research and experience.
+Like all JailMedicine posts, what I have written here is my opinion, based on my training, research and experience.
 I could be wrong!
-I would like to hear your opinion in COMMENTS!
+If you think I am wrong, please say why in comments.

 How do you handle “Bargaining” when you encounter it?
 Please comment!